gopatrik/space.js/README.md

 ```

 ### Currently supported transitions
-Note that these might come to change during the beta-phase of the library.
+Note that these might change during the beta-phase of the library.

 - scaleIn
 - fadeIn